nickboucher/ProtoN/test/README.md

 ```bash
 ./efficiency.py directory
 ```
-Where directort is the directory containing the test files, such as `json/`.
+Where directory is the directory containing the test files, such as `json/`.

 This program tests the space-efficiency of all JSON files in the passed directory, comparing ProtoN to whitespace-removed JSON.